00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 48:15 Yeah.

-48:19 And I think you could imagine using Tenacity in two distinct locations.
+48:18 And I think you could imagine using tenacity in two distinct locations.

 48:43 And another thing that I think is worth pointing out since we were previously discussing web testing is that there is a way in which it can be a problem with your testing framework, like you previously mentioned, Michael.

-49:21 So when you say auto weighting, you can say things like, request this page, find this field, put my email address into it, click this button, test that this thing is, now the page has this thing in it.
+49:21 So when you say auto-weighting, you can say things like request this page, find this field, put my email address into it, click this button, test that this thing is, you know, now the page has this thing in it.

-49:41 - Yeah, so Playwright can actually do some of that on its own.
+49:41 So Playwright can actually do some of that on its own.

 50:16 We're getting a little short on time here.

-50:34 Py test things, but you've got things like in here, like Py test randomly, which lets you randomly order tests and set a seed and those kinds of things.
+50:36 But you've got things like in here, like pytest randomly, which lets you randomly order tests and set a seed and those kinds of things.

 50:44 And a bunch of other stuff.